Blendify/blender-manual/blender_docs/manual/editors/3dview/introduction.rst

 - :ref:`painting-texture-index`

-Properties Region
+Sidebar region
 =================

-The Properties Region contains properties of the active object and selected objects (such as their locations), as well as properties of the editor itself:
+The Sidebar region contains properties of the active object and selected objects (such as their locations), as well as properties of the editor itself:

 - :doc:`Transform </editors/3dview/object/editing/transform/introduction>`